Good News For Diabetics & EDTA Chelation Therapy

-The TACT trial for Chelation Therapy released the analysis this month for the Diabetes sub-group.
+The TACT trial for EDTA Chelation Therapy released the analysis this month regarding Diabetes and Chelation Therapy sub-group.

-“These are striking results that, if supported by future research, could point the way towards new treatments to prevent complications of diabetes,” said GA.
+“These are striking results for Diabetes and Chelation Therapy that, if supported by future research, could point the way towards new treatments to prevent complications of diabetes,” said GA.
 Lamas, M.D, the study’s principal investigator and chairman of medicine and chief of the Columbia University Division of Cardiology at Mount Sinai Medical Center in Miami Beach.

 The results were published by Circulation: (Cardiovascular Quality and Outcomes) and presented at the American Heart Association’s Scientific Sessions 2013.